aisingapore/sealion-chainlit-ollama/README.md

 ## Default Model
-- The default model is [llama3-8B-cpt-sealionv2-instruct-Q4_K_M.gguf](https://huggingface.co/aisingapore/llama3-8b-cpt-sealionv2-instruct-gguf/blob/main/llama3-8B-cpt-sealionv2-instruct-Q4_K_M.gguf).
-This project is tested on a 14-inch 2023 MacBook Pro M3 Max with 64GB RAM.
+- The default model is [llama3-8b-cpt-sea-lionv2-instruct:q4_k_m](https://ollama.com/aisingapore/llama3-8b-cpt-sea-lionv2-instruct:q4_k_m).
+This project is tested on a 14-inch MacBook Pro M3 Max (2023) with 64GB RAM.
 - If you would like to test the other models, choose the model in https://ollama.com/aisingapore/llama3-8b-cpt-sea-lionv2-instruct.
+  - Check that there is sufficient disk storage and memory.
+For example, `llama3-8b-cpt-sea-lionv2-instruct:q8_0` requires 8.5GB of disk storage and 9.3GB of available memory in Docker.
   - Pull the model with Ollama.
 For example:
     ```bash
     docker compose exec ollama ollama pull aisingapore/llama3-8b-cpt-sea-lionv2-instruct:q8_0